aaqibb13/gosh/README.md

 2. ls (with flags)
 3. exit

-A few of the example snippets are:
+Examples of command snippets are:

 Example One: